nathaniel-j/portfolio/README.md

 # Portfolio

 This is my portfolio website.
-[Check it out!](https://nathaniel-j.github.io/portfolio/)
+Come see what I have been up to lately [here!](https://nathaniel-j.github.io/portfolio/)